 We also invite you to consider entering the ALT Awards which are now open for entries from individuals, teams and research project, with winners announced at the conference https://www.alt.ac.uk/about-alt/awards.

 At least one presenter for each proposal needs to register for the conference.
 We offer a special early bird discount for presenters and we also offer a discounted rate for presenters who are members of ALT or members of the conference committee.

-Lead presenters need to attend in conference in person, but can facilitate contributions from virtually attending presenters.
+Lead presenters need to attend the conference in person, but can facilitate contributions from virtually attending presenters.